Last Updated August 25, 2019

 San Gabriel 3030, Jardines del Bosque, Guadalajara

-Chef Paul Bentley is another international heavy weight that has chosen Guadalajara as his home base.
-Originally hailing from Margaret River in Australia he spend his career, from dishwasher to chef, in world famous and highly decorated restaurants.
+Chef Paul Bentley is another international heavyweight that has chosen Guadalajara as his home base.
+Originally hailing from Margaret River in Australia he spent his career, from dishwasher to chef, in world-famous and highly decorated restaurants.
 He was leading kitchens in Paris, Rome and New York before falling for Mexico.
 Magno Brasserie is the definition of Haute Cuisine and a really enjoyable place to dine.

 Mid-Range International Restaurant Options